Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 averages for each combination of subject and activity.

-The medians for each combination of subject and activity were taken for each variable in the data set.
+The medians for each combination of subject and activity were taken for each measured variable in the data set.
 The median was chosen because the mean is not a good summary of the data for some cases, e.g. the mean of mean_static_acceleration_z subject 28 laying is not representative of the individual results as detailed in the README.